200Tigersbloxed/HRtoVRChat_OSC/README.md

 [![lastcommit](https://img.shields.io/github/last-commit/200Tigersbloxed/HRtoVRChat_OSC?style=for-the-badge)](https://github.com/200Tigersbloxed/HRtoVRChat_OSC/commits/main)
 [![issues](https://img.shields.io/github/issues/200Tigersbloxed/HRtoVRChat_OSC?style=for-the-badge)](https://github.com/200Tigersbloxed/HRtoVRChat_OSC/issues)

+## Using the Launcher

+**The Launcher will manage your HRtoVRChat for you from a single executable!**

+1) Download HRtoVRChatLauncher from the [Downloads Page](https://hrtovrchat.fortnite.lol/download#h.ha8hgsfz56g2)
+2) Launch the Application
+    + If you're on Linux, you may need to make the file executable first

 ## Installing the UI Helper

-**It is always recommended to use the UI as it heavily simplifies the process of setting up the software!**
+**It is always recommended to use the UI as it heavily simplifies the process of setting up the software!
+Use the Launcher to simplify the install proccess.**

 1) Download HRtoVRChat from the [Downloads Page](https://hrtovrchat.fortnite.lol/download#h.ha8hgsfz56g2)
 2) Extract the folder to a directory, and launch the application